asdfljh/TeamFour/README.md

     3. If file is Executable, N encodes signed file with base64 and sends it to Launcher

     4. N sends signed file to C

+C. C sends a json format bytes to L(Launcher)

+    ?.
+N sends the json-based bytes to L(Launcher).

+D. Launcher program gets bytes of json format.

+    1. L(Launcher) gets json-based bytes from C.

+    2. L checks the json-based bytes are right format.

+    3. If the json-based bytes are right format, L gets name and contents in the json-based bytes.

+    4. L makes a base64 file with contents in json-based bytes.

+    5. L decrypts the base64 file and gets the gpg file.

+    6. L verifies the gpg file with L's public key.

+    7. If it is verfied, L executes the file.

+    8. If executing file calls 'execve', L terminates it.

 # Misc

 1. This program is written in Python 2.X